mcheo/nms-demo-kit/README_UDF.md

+Note: As of this writing, only NIM is supported in ARM processor but not the other modules (ADM, ACM, SM)

 ## This version of README is for F5 UDF lab (NGINX Workshop Sandpit blueprint), as the commands used are slighlty different.